-Three regional RDECOM organizations represent this international endeavor:
+Three regional DEVCOM organizations represent this international endeavor:

 From basic science to insights on maturing technology, foreign research contributes to the development of U.S. products and provides solutions that improve American capabilities.